AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicSH.rst

 .. note::

     To guarantee proper behaviour, **start by hiding all variables** that might be hidden at some point and then have them be shown as the conditions required are met.
-It also helps with readibility
+It also helps with readability